florianneukirchen/scipy_filters/README.md

 ## Changelog

 ### Git
+- PCA: optionally scale the data to unit variance (Std of 1) before performing PCA
+- PCA: add a plot of the variance explained to the output if Plotly is installed
+- PCA Biplot algorithm (requires Plotly)
 - Check if layer is provided by gdal (i.e. local file, not wms etc.) and give feedback if otherwise (RasterWizard raises TypeError).
 - RasterWizard: Support setting band descriptions and accessing bands by band description.
 ### 1.4 (09/2024)